Sunwest Aviation

-Sunwest Aviation is an aircraft charter operator and fixed-base operator (FBO) based at the Calgary International Airport in Calgary, Alberta, Canada.
+Sunwest Aviation is a Canadian aviation services company specializing in aircraft management and charter operations across Canada, with fixed-base operator (FBO) services at the Calgary International Airport in Calgary, Alberta, Canada.

 History

-It was established in 1986 as Sunwest Home Aviation and rebranded with the current name in 2006.
+Sunwest Aviation was established in 1986 as Sunwest Home Aviation and adopted its current name in 2006.

 On 1 October 2014, Sunwest took over the operations of Alta Flights.

-Along with Cenovus Energy they operate the Axe Lake Aerodrome.
+Sunwest also operates a medical evacuation program, known at Halo Medevac, transporting patients locally and internationally following a medical emergency.
+Along with Cenovus Energy they operated the now closed Axe Lake Aerodrome.

 On 15 December 2018, Sunwest Aviation entered the fixed-base operator (FBO) business and became the official Shell AeroCentre in Calgary.
 In addition to being the newest FBO in Calgary, Sunwest continues to provide aircraft charter, and aircraft management for aircraft owners.

+Sunwest Aviation later expanded its eastern Canadian presence through the acquisition of Jet-Share Canada in February of 2025, extending its aircraft management and charter operations to the Toronto market.

 The company provides air ambulance, Sunwest AeroMedical, and medical repatriation services in addition to participating in HOPE (Human Organ Procurement and Exchange Program) by providing aero-medical services that allow for the time sensitive transportation of lifesaving organs.